-Heritage has a Bank Credit Facility with various financial institutions, which includes a Working Capital Facility, providing for up to \$65.0 million of borrowings for working capital and other general partnership purposes, and an Acquisition Facility providing for up to \$50.0 million of borrowings for acquisitions and improvements.
-The weighted average interest rate was 3.13% for the amounts outstanding at February 28, 2003 on both the Working Capital Facility and the Acquisition Facility.
+During the quarter ended February 28, 2003, the Operating Partnership utilized its Bank Credit Facility, which includes a Working Capital Facility, providing for up to \$65.0 million of borrowings for working capital and other general partnership purposes, and an Acquisition Facility providing for up to \$50.0 million of borrowings for acquisitions and improvements.
 As of February 28, 2003, the Working Capital Facility had \$45.7 million available for borrowings and the Acquisition Facility had \$17.7 million available to fund future acquisitions.